 Where to stay near Canal Saint Martin

 If you’re looking for a cool, hip, and trendy neighbourhood in which to base yourself in order to explore the wider Parisian area, then you need to look no further.
-After all, Canal Saint Martin has great transport links to the rest of the city and has a plethora of bars and restaurants in which to enjoy good food and drink during the evenings.
+After all, Canal Saint-Martin has great transport links to the rest of the city and has a plethora of bars and restaurants in which to enjoy good food and drink during the evenings.
 Here are the best places to stay in Canal Saint-Martin (based on location and web reviews)

-Hotel Garden Saint Martin: If you’re looking for mid-range accommodation with comfy beds and free WiFi, then it doesn’t get much better than Hotel Garden Saint Martin.
+If you’re looking for mid-range accommodation with comfy beds and free WiFi, then it doesn’t get much better than Hotel Garden Saint Martin.
 Continental breakfast is available for an extra fee.
 Check prices and availability here.

-Renaissance Paris Republique: For a true taste of luxury when in the French capital, be sure to book yourself into the Renaissance Hotel.
+For a true taste of luxury when in the French capital, be sure to book yourself into the Renaissance Hotel.
 This luxurious place to stay even features a restaurant with a terrace, gym, and spa.
 Check prices and availability here.

-Visiting Canal-St-Martin and when to go
+Visiting Canal-St-Martin and the best time to go

 Although the Canal is not necessarily a must-see on any visit to the capital (if you’re a first time visitor to the city, then you’ll most likely want to see iconic sights such as the Arc de Triomphe and Eiffel Tower), the water is best visited in the summer months, when the air is warm and daylight lasts well into the evening.